DivontrixDB

 Devamma Chennuri

-Managing Director (statutory), Divontrix Technologies · DIN 11341143
+Managing Director (Sole Director of the OPC), Divontrix Technologies · DIN 11341143

 Operational continuity